homieiot/convention/convention.md

   - restrict them to character classes and modifiers (`"+", "-", "*", "?"`)
   - do not use back-tracking and OR (`"|"`) constructs (the OR construct can typically be handled on the JSONschema level using an `anyOf` construct)
 - If a device fails to parse the JSONschema, or a RegEx, then by default it should skip validation and assume the payload is valid.

+### QoS choices explained

+The nature of the Homie convention makes it safe about duplicate messages, so QoS levels for reliability **At least once (QoS 1)** and **Exactly once (QoS 2)** should both be fine.
+The recommended level is **Exactly once (QoS 2)**, since a resend on QoS 1 might have a different order, and hence is slightly less reliable, in case another device sends a new message that lands in between the 'send' and 'resend' of the first message.
+However, the probability of that happening is most likely negligible.

+Keep in mind that if you change the QoS level to **At least once (QoS 1)**, then it should be done so for the entire Homie network.
+Because the MQTT order will not hold if the QoS levels of messages are different.
+That said; anyone who accepts the lesser reliability of
+**At least once (QoS 1)**, will most likely also not care about the potential ordering issue of mixed QoS levels.

+For **non-retained** properties the QoS level is **At most once (QoS 0)** to ensure that events don't arrive late or multiple times.
+Because the events and commands are time-sensitive.
+With **At most once (QoS 0)** messages will not be queued by the broker for delivery if the subscriber (a device or controller) is currently disconnected.
+Which effectively translates to "either you get it now, or you don't get it at all".